 All of us feel tired, overwhelmed, stressed or just out-of-sorts some days.
 It’s completely natural to feel like this every now and then but it’s a sign that we need to look after ourselves for a little.
-If you’re having one of ‘those’ moments and need some easy ideas to get yourself back on track, here are 22 simple ways to feel better about life.
+If you’re having one of ‘those’ days and need some easy ideas to get yourself back on track, here are 22 clutter-free ways to feel better about life.

-Here are 22 simple ways to feel better about life and yourself.
+Here are 22 clutter-free ways to feel better about life and yourself.
 Intentional tips for looking after your body and mind when life feels difficult.
+Many of them are no-cost or low-cost and they certainly won’t add extra clutter to your home or mind!

 1. Put in your ear phones